Interstellar-Network/Interstellar-Book/src/TTVP.md

 Those modules are based on Parity Substrate nodes and IntegriTEE workers.

 ### Secure UI Layer - Transaction Screen Management
 The mobile transaction screen is managed with Garbled Circuits that are computed on TEE nodes and provisioned on the mobile by the nodes.
 The one-time code secret and keypad topology cannot be accessed during Garbled Circuit execution to display the Visual Cryptography secret frames that appears only in the users' eyes.
-Thanks to persistence of vision.
+Thanks to persistence of vision. (cf [Visual Cryptography Display](./VC-GC.md) and [Trusted Authentication and UserInterface](./TAUI.md))

 ### Mobile Trusted Authentication - Mobile Key Management